• Blogs

 You can follow this rule:

-C.L.E.A.R.
-Goals: A new way of setting goals that involve the environment of the new generation’s fast-paced business era.
+• C.L.E.A.R.
+Goals: A new way of setting goals that involves the environment of the new generation’s fast-paced business era.

-Tip: You should make smaller goals within the larger project, and make sure that each goal is achievable in the mentioned period.
+Tip: You should make smaller goals within the larger project, and make sure that each goal is achievable within the mentioned period.
 Remember, smaller goals always have a high potential for achievement.
-You can get more guidance on this with the help of Project Management Training.
+You can get more guidance on this with the help of Project Management Training

 Tasks to complete during the Execution Phase include: